Wound Healing Center

 Most cuts and sores heal within a week or two.
 However, if you have a wound that lingers and won’t heal, you’re not alone.
 About 7 million Americans deal with chronic wounds like leg ulcers, bedsores and lacerations.
-In these cases, specialized wound care is needed to help you heal.
+In these cases, advanced wound care is needed to help you heal.

 As a leader in chronic wound healing, we’re one of the only facilities in the Midwest that offers some of the most advanced wound care and treatment options, including hyperbaric oxygen therapy and negative pressure wound therapy.
 Many of our patients travel from other states to get the specialized help they need to finally heal from their wound.

 Our expert team of wound healing specialists will work with you to create a personalized treatment plan that addresses your unique needs.
 No matter the wound, we’ve been able to help about 98.6%* of our patients fully recover.

 There’s no reason for you to keep living with an open sore.
-Healing starts with your first appointment.
+Healing starts with your first appointment at our wound healing clinic.

 Diabetic ulcers and sores